Daybook Customer Privacy Policy

 10.4.
 You can control cookies through your browser settings.
 Disabling strictly necessary cookies will impair the service.

-11. Information Regulator and complaints
+11. Supervisory authorities and complaints

-11.1.
-You have the right to lodge a complaint with the Information Regulator (South Africa):
+11.2.
+South Africa.
+If you are in South Africa, you have the right to lodge a complaint with the Information Regulator (South Africa):

 Information Regulator (South Africa)